 I studied Law with French Law at UCL and Paris II as an undergraduate before winning a scholarship to represent the UK at the College of Europe in Bruges where I undertook a LLM in European Legal Studies.

-After teaching at UCL while reading for my Bar Exams, I worked initially in the City of London in UK and US law firms, in the EU Commission In Brussels, as well as independently undertaking projects for a variety of investment firms and NGOs helping them to measure legal risk and in the case of Christian Aid drafting a proposed EU regulation for use by it in its lobbying activities with EU institutions.
-After initially specialising in competition law, my work broadened to encompass in addition: EU Single Market/trade law, International security law, and WTO law.
+After teaching at UCL while reading for my Bar Exams, I worked initially in the City of London for leading UK and US law firms, in the EU Commission In Brussels, as well as independently undertaking projects for a variety of investment firms and NGOs helping them to measure legal risk.
+My work in legal practice encompassed mainly: WTO Law, EU Single Market/Customs Law and Competition Law.

-I have taught or supervised dissertations in a number of domains including Law of the Sea, WTO law, Competition Law, M & A and Company Law, as well as Trusts/Equity, Land Law, Carriage of Goods and Public Law.
+I have taught or supervised dissertations in a number of domains including WTO law, Law of the Sea, Law of Equity/Trusts and the Carriage of Goods.